theluxury/theluxury.github.io/_posts/2017-06-19-performance-of-with-table-as.markdown

 ### What's the deal?

 I'm not really sure.
-Doing an explain query on the three, the first two queries have actually very similar explain paths.
+Doing an explain query on the three, the first two queries have actually very similar query paths/costs.
 You might think the filter condition `where time_occurred_pst > ((select timestamp from today) - interval '2 day')` violates the per row conversion rule I talk about [here]({% post_url 2017-04-26-timestamp-conversions-in-looker %}), but that doesn't seem to be the case as the third query is also quite fast.

 So, the lesson is be careful when using temporary tables. **Try to avoid performing operations on values from temporary tables, and try to benchmark queries using temporary tables against queries using hard coded values.**